How to know when your pet is considered senior?

 As your pet ages, they may choose to be indoors more and might not have as much energy compared to when they were young, it is important to maintain a lean, healthy body weight as they transition into their older years.

-Don’t hesitate to talk to your local Greencross Vets about any changes as your pet ages.
-Remember to book them in for twice yearly health checks.
+Remember to book your pets in for twice yearly wellness checks at your local Greencross Vets and speak with our team about any changes or concerns as your pet ages.
 Your pet will have their best years ahead if you keep their changing needs in mind as they grow older (and wiser).